-Homeowners with smaller yards and less storage space who still want a riding lawn mower should look into the Craftsman 420 cc 30-inch 6-speed Rear Engine (Est. $1000) .
-This very compact lawn tractor fills a unique niche with its narrow 30-inch cutting deck, which can fit through standard fence openings.
+The Craftsman 30 in 420cc Model 29000 (Est. $1,100) is a similar rear-engine mower to consider.
+This very compact lawn tractor fills the same niche as the Troy-Bilt, with its narrow 30-inch cutting deck, which can fit through standard fence openings.
 Despite its small size, reviewers say it still has the power to cut, mulch and bag with ease.
-It also boasts cruise control, which the Troy-Bilt Pony and Ariens 42 inch 17.5 HP 6-speed lack, and gets high marks for a comfortable seat and telescoping steering wheel that can adjust for tall and short riders.
-Unlike the Ariens, the Craftsman does not mow in reverse, however.
-Reviewers also say the mower can be unstable on hills and doesn't respond well to tight turns because of its rear-engine design, which shifts most of the weight to the back of the frame, the same as the Troy-Bilt.
+It also boasts cruise control, which the Troy-Bilt lacks, and gets high marks for a comfortable seat and telescoping steering wheel that can adjust for tall and short riders.
+Reviewers do say that the mower can be unstable on hills and doesn't respond well to tight turns because of its rear-engine design, which shifts most of the weight to the back of the frame, the same as the Troy-Bilt.